MLSA-SVNIT/Resources-Reservoir/Readme.md

 ## Acknowledgments

-All the team members of DSC-NIT Surat have contributed to this amazing idea.\
+All the team members of -NIT Surat have contributed to this amazing idea.\
  Cheers to all!